About

 System architecture: blockchain ledgers + IPFS for citrus drone imagery with NDVI, disease monitoring, irrigation, and crop growth data

-The smart contract logs every data interaction, uploads, access requests, transformations, downloads, and usage events, and each interaction generates a unique hashing ID that optimizes transaction speed and prevents redundant on-chain storage.
+The smart contract logs every data interaction — uploads, access requests, transformations, downloads, and usage events — and each interaction generates a unique hashing ID that improves transaction speed and prevents redundant on-chain storage.
 Testing applied predefined criteria (data type, size, timestamp, geolocation) on citrus farm imagery.

-All user activities were successfully recorded on-chain with timestamps, user IDs, and access roles converted into secure hash values.
-The hashing ID update mechanism significantly reduced redundant storage compared to conventional blockchain-IPFS models, confirming the system handles real-world scalability demands while preserving data integrity.
+All user activities were successfully recorded on-chain, with timestamps, user IDs, and access roles converted into secure hash values.
+The hashing ID update mechanism significantly reduced redundant storage compared to conventional blockchain-IPFS models, confirming that the system handles real-world scalability demands while preserving data integrity.

-Future directions include a common Ag-Blockchain API enabling data transformation and interoperability across farm management, food traceability, and sustainability applications, along with Zero-Knowledge Proofs (ZKP) to verify and track off-chain data modifications while maintaining privacy.
+Future directions include a shared Ag-Blockchain API to enable data transformation and interoperability across farm management, food traceability, and sustainability applications, along with Zero-Knowledge Proofs (ZKP) to verify and track off-chain data modifications while preserving privacy.

 Proposed API framework